SchoolOfCode/ai-tools-audit-the-goldblums/README.md

 occuring in the structure of the folder system causing widespread and difficult to solve issues.
 Code is not being adequately tested which is increasing the risk of faulty code.

+Part 3: AI Tool

+We were reached out o by a company called TechForge that is a company with a strong focus on JS and react/next.js for projects and libraries.
+There have been issues with the timeframes in handling the building of the frameworks, errors are occuring in the structure of the folder system causing widespread and difficult to solve issues.
+Code is not being adequately tested which is increasing the risk of faulty code.

 We, the 'Codeblums by the Goldblums' aka auditors present the ultimate solution:

 ////////v0-dev a Vercel AI tool for all your JS needs.//////